Samuel29590/MolAnts/README.md

  -*nbInsectsView*, is a *BlTextElement* used to print the actual number of insects on the view.

- -*nbDeliveredView*, is a *BlTextElement* used to print the actual number of delivered on the view.
+ -*nbDeliveredView*, is a *BlTextElement* used to print the actual number of insects delivered on the view.

   -*nbPheromonesView*, is a *BlTextElement* used to print the actual number of pheromones on the view.